 Which airport should I use to fly into Tokyo?

-If it’s an option when you’re booking your flight to Tokyo, Haneda Airport is the one to choose, as it’s closer to the city and much snazzier, too.
+If it’s an option when you’re booking your flight to Tokyo, Haneda Airport is the one to choose.
+It’s closer to the city and much snazzier, too.
 However, flying into Narita Airport is often the only — or cheaper — option, and, as you can see, it’s well connected to Tokyo.
+For more pros and cons, check out our video:

 Is there a hotel inside Narita Airport?

-The only accommodation directly connected to the airport is a capsule hotel called Nine Hours Narita Airport.
-This capsule hotel features around the clock check-in and is located in Terminal 2.
+The only accommodation directly connected to Narita Airport is a capsule hotel called Nine Hours Narita Airport.
+It has around-the-clock check-in and can be found in Terminal 2.
 The hotel provides basic toiletries and sleepwear.